itaouil/FYP-Report/README.txt

-The intermediate report template contains the following files:
+The final report template contains the following files:

 fyp.tex         :	The main file.
 config.tex      :	Contains configurations of the report.
-The student should enter their details at the top of this file. prelude.tex     :	All material before the start of Chapter 1. appendix.tex    :	The sole appendix should go here. refs.bib        :	The bibliography as a bibtex file. chapters/*.tex  :	The folder containing each of the chapters as a separate .tex file. logo_black.png  :	The University of Leeds logo
+The student should enter their details at the top of this file. prelude.tex     :	All material before the start of Chapter 1. acknowledge.tex :	Acknowledgements go here. summary.tex     :	The summary/abstract that will go at the very start. appendix.tex    :	The appendix/appendices go here. refs.bib        :	The bibliography as a bibtex file. chapters/*.tex  :	The folder containing each of the chapters as a separate .tex file. logo_black.png  :	The University of Leeds logo

 Feel free to modify any and all files as necessary, as long as you remain within the required specifications given on Minerva.

 In particular:
 - "fyp.tex" will need to be modified if you add any new chapters.